ruizchavezadrian/Data-Lakehouse/README.md

 ### Step 5: Access Docker CLI (Both Windows & macOS)
 Docker CLI can be accessed by typing docker in your designated OS.
 This interface allows you to manage Docker containers, images, and more via command line.

+## Downloading the Data Lakehouse

+### Download this Repository to Your Local Machine
+This repository includes a README.md file and a Data-Lakehouse directory.
+Within the Data-Lakehouse directory, you'll find separate folders for macOS and Windows.
+Select the folder corresponding to your operating system, copy it to your desired location, then right-click and choose "Open in Terminal."
+Ignore the folder for the OS you're not using.

+Depending on your chosen directory of operating system, the following subdirectories and files contain:

+    conf: Contains configuration files.
+    data: Stores data files.
+    etc: Contains additional configuration files.
+    home-hive: Contains volumes for the hive-metastore container.
+    warehouse: Reserved for additional data storage.

+Additionally, your chosen OS directory includes the following files:

+  	docker-compose.yml: Runs containers using the "docker-compose up -d" command. pyTest.py: Runs the notebook container on the local host.

+conf:

+    hive-site.xml: Configuration file for Apache Hive, specifying settings such as metastore connection details, database configurations, and query execution parameters. metastore-site.xml: Configuration file for the Hive Metastore service, defining properties related to database connections, authentication, and storage locations.

+data:

+	iris.parq: Data file stored in MiniO.

+ etc:

+	catalog
+	config.properties: General configuration file for the project, containing environment-specific settings such as server addresses, API keys, and service endpoints. jvm.config: Java Virtual Machine configuration file, specifying JVM options such as heap size, garbage collection settings, and classpath definitions. node properties: Configuration file containing properties related to cluster nodes, such as hostnames, IP addresses, and role assignments.

+etc/catalog:

+	hive.properities: Configuration file specifying properties related to Hive Catalog, including storage formats, default database, and catalog implementation details. iceberg.properties: Configuration file for Apache Iceberg, containing settings for table management, partitioning, and metadata storage.

+  home-hive:

+	Contains volumes for the hive-metastore container.

+ warehouse:

+	Reserved for additional data storage.

+Component Descriptions:

+    Minio: Handles large-scale data storage in an S3-compatible format.
+    Hive Metastore: Manages metadata for stored data, ensuring organized data retrieval.
+    Apache Iceberg: Provides advanced table format management, improving data access and query efficiency.
+    Trino: SQL query engine used for executing complex data analysis queries.
+    PostgreSQL: Serves as the backend for the Hive Metastore, storing metadata reliably.

 ## Running Containers with Docker Compose